kaffeebrauer/angular-performance-hacks/README.md

 # General Tips

 Always look to update, at the current stage with Angular 8 (compared with Angular 7), differential loading with reduce bundles for polyfills by 20%.
-The Ivy render which is currently in experimental stage, which can be incorporated into your Angular 8 app if you choose so creates a Hello World app in 17Kb.
+The Ivy render which is currently in experimental stage, which can be incorporated into your Angular 8 app if you choose so creates a Hello World app in 2.7Kb.

+# Runtime performance
+Use chrome dev tools => performance tab: start recording.
+Dev tools will see which functions are invokes and how often

 # Angular NG-Show v NG-If
 You’ve probably come across **ng-if** and **ng-show** and wondered why they both exist and what’s the difference between them.
 After all they usually have the same behavior as far as the user is concerned.